Menu

 length of back 35.7cm.

-In 1878 the violin was bought by John Adam, who owned a collection consisting of at least 10 violins by Stradivari and another 6 by Giuseppe Guarneri.
+In 1875 the violin was bought by John Adam, who owned a collection consisting of at least 10 violins by Stradivari and another 6 by Giuseppe Guarneri.
 On the sale of the Adam collection in 1880, the ‘ex-Greffuhle’ was bought by David Laurie, another well known collector.
-Laurie sold the violin to Vicomte de Greffuhle, from whom it received its name, in 1882.
+Laurie sold the violin to Vicomte de Greffulhe in 1882 and it is by a misspelling of his name that the instrument is now known.

 Greffuhle stradivari cremona Sotheby's image